enoch-prince/CovScan19_BE/README.md

      >              "weight": 66.7
      >            }
      > ```

+    *PUT* and *DELETE* requests only require the ID of the Patient in the request body

 * **/api/patient/<id>/vitalstats** - A GET request that retrieves the vital statistics data of a patient specified by an id.
 * **/api/patient/<id>/vitalstats** - A DELETE request of a patient's specific vital stats specified by an id by json.
     > An example: